 Whether a scar is from an accident, surgery, disease, or skin condition such as acne, scarring can negatively affect a person’s self image and quality of life.
 Unfortunately, the scarred skin often serves as a reminder of a traumatic or painful experience in one’s life, such as a burn or accident.

 Fortunately, there are many effective treatment options available.
 By reducing or eliminating the appearance of scars, dermatologists can help patients overcome negative emotions associated with them.
-Cosmetic treatment options that can improve the appearance of scars include laser treatments, chemical peels, and, in some cases, dermal fillers.
+Cosmetic treatment options that can improve the appearance of scars include laser treatments, surgical procedures, chemical peels, and, in some cases, dermal fillers.
 Continue reading to learn how scar tissue is formed, different types of scars and the treatment options available to improve their appearance.

 What are the different types of scars?

-- Contracture scars: This type of scar is typically caused by a burn, leading to extremely tight skin that can restrict your ability to move.
+This type of scar is typically caused by a burn, leading to extremely tight skin that can restrict your ability to move.

 How scar tissue forms